yunyunliu/Final-Project/README.md

 - User can add and remove color-coded labels from cards
 - User can drag and drop to reorder task cards within a column;
 - User can drag and drop to move a task card between columns.
+- User can drag and drop to reorder columns.
 ## Preview

 ![CreateTask](assets/demoCreate.gif)